All

 Clean rooms are locations where large companies keep their aggregated marketing data.
 Advertisers then fill these clean rooms with first-party data to merge it with aggregated data.
 This allows marketers to understand, for example, whether they’re overspending on ads for an unpromising audience.

 The main feature of data clean rooms is that they are highly private and don’t allow businesses to pull or view any customer-level insights.
-Many companies build their own data clean rooms to set up attribution (for example, Unilever).
+Some companies choose to build their own data clean rooms, for example, Unilever.

-The software works as a layer between Campaign Manager, Display & Video 360, Search Ads 360, and other platforms to provide users with a holistic image of their marketing performance.
+The Ads Data Hub works as a layer between Campaign Manager, Display & Video 360, Search Ads 360, and other platforms to provide users with a holistic image of their marketing performance.
+It connects with Google BigQuery and offers a robust analytical framework that combines an advertiser's first-party data with Google’s event-level ad campaign data.
+This fusion delivers richer insights and a clearer understanding of campaign performances.

-Before Ads Data Hub, Google rolled out two ambitious solutions:
+Before Ads Data Hub, Google rolled out two ambitious solutions—Attribution 360 and Audience Center 360.

-The first one promised to address marketers’ age-old problem: attribution.
+The first one promised to address attribution, marketers’ age-old problem.
 There were great expectations for Attribution 360.
 At some point, Google even promised to attribute data from TV commercials and offline ads on an equal basis with paid ads and organic traffic.

-As for the Audience Center 360, Google decided to create its own DMP platform.
+As for the Audience Center 360, Google decided to create its own data management platform (DMP).
 Google wanted to outperform Adobe, which also offers a wide array of marketing analytics tools.
-Previously, Google didn’t have a DMP solution, unlike Adobe.
-So, with all its data and engineering capabilities, Google decided to close the gap with Adobe through Audience Center 360.

 Since these marketing logs could be used to identify users, GDPR introduced strict regulations regarding cross-platform transfer of log data.
 In other words, it was almost entirely banned.
 That’s the main reason why Audience Center 360 and Attribution 360 no longer function.

 Finally, the Ads Data Hub API allows analysts to query data from both of these projects at the same time.
 Since the API is based on BigQuery, it uses SQL to execute queries.
 The API also offers a sandbox where you can test queries before running them.
-All insights can be loaded to a real-time Google Data Studio dashboard when it’s time for visualization.
+All insights can be loaded to a real-time Looker Studio (formerly known as Google Data Studio) dashboard when it’s time for visualization.

 Why does Ads Data Hub matter?